You only process tax forms once a year – here’s what you might be forgetting

 Payworks pro tip: Our application generates a box report, which is a condensed summary of all of the tax forms and is handy to consult when reviewing pay elements and the corresponding box assignments – especially at the very bottom, where it outlines pay elements with year-to-dates.

-A T4 summary displays the tally of employee and employer contributions and is required by the CRA to be submitted in your payroll year-end process.
+A T4 summary and RL-1 summary display the tally of employee and employer contributions and are required by the CRA and RQ to be submitted in your payroll year-end process.

-Before finalizing year-end, double check that the information and the totals included in the T4 summary match the totals you’ve reported on your employee tax forms – such as the total contributions for CPP, employment insurance (EI) and income tax.
-The totals should reconcile with your remittances to the CRA.
+Before finalizing year-end, double check that the information and the totals included in the applicable tax form summary match the totals you’ve reported on your employee tax forms – such as the total contributions for CPP/QPP, EI, QPIP and income tax.
+The totals should reconcile with your remittances to the CRA/RQ.

 Payworks pro tip: Our application generates the T4 summary as part of the year-end process, and as with government remittances, we also file the T4 summary on our clients’ behalf after they’ve finalized year-end by the deadline!
 Clients can double check the information on the T4 summary form data on the box report (mentioned above).

 Still processing year-end tax forms manually?
 Payworks makes it easier to get year-end payroll processing done.
-We take the stress out of tax season with a year-round Warnings widget and an interactive year-end checklist, all backed by dedicated, NPI-trained CSRs that you can reach out to at any time.
+We take the stress out of tax season with a year-round Warnings widget and an interactive year-end checklist, all backed by dedicated, National Payroll Institute-trained CSRs that you can reach out to at any time.
 We even file those remittances for you, so you won’t miss a step.

 We think you just might love it – to learn more, visit: https://www.payworks.ca/solutions/payroll.